floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Step 1.
 Identify the Right Court

-Criminal court records for cases filed at the circuit court can be obtained by visiting the local trial court.
+Criminal court records for cases filed at the circuit court can generally be obtained by visiting the local trial court.
 The Florida court website provides a list of the different courts in Florida’s court structure as well as their location and address.
 It also provides a clerk directory that contains a list of trial court clerk’s street addresses, website and phone numbers for different county courts.

 Step 2.
 Gather Case Information